 Sitting on a firm seat so that the stitches pull less.

 Using medicated spray as ordered by your healthcare provider.

-Talking to your healthcare provider about the use of an anti-inflammatory, like ibuprofen, to ease the pain.
+Talking to your healthcare provider about using an anti-inflammatory medicine like ibuprofen to ease the pain.

 Make a follow-up appointment

 Call your healthcare provider right away if you have any of the following:

 Clots of blood the size of a quarter or larger passing continually from your vagina

 Severe pain in the stomach or increased pain near your stitches